 Incineration is not a sustainable solution for the management of food waste.
 But unfortunately, in many regions, that is what happens with food waste – even when consumers imagine that they are recycling responsibly.

 Certain jurisdictions, however, have implemented better environmentally friendly ways of dealing with food waste.

 Hot composting systems are sometimes used to decompose food waste commercially.
 Waste agencies sometimes simply enclose food waste in large vessels.
 Then they heat the food waste to speed up the process and to kill pathogens.

 Over 2-4 weeks, the material breaks down aerobically.
 It is then left outside to mature for a further 1-3 months, being turned and checked regularly.
-The resulting compost can then be used to amend the soil in gardens, public lands or parklands.
+The resulting compost can then be used to amend the soil in gardens, public lands, or parklands.

-Several local authorities in various countries have recognised that composting food waste not only leads to environmental benefits and a reduction in emissions but also brings benefits.
+Several local authorities in various countries have recognized that composting food waste not only leads to environmental benefits and a reduction in emissions but also brings benefits.
 Recycling food waste through composting shows that we should not fully consider food waste to be a problem.
 Rather, we can view it as a valuable commodity.
 It can be used to enrich the soil and boost community resilience.

-Some compost created from a community's recycled food waste is used to enrich community spaces such as parks, allotments or gardens.
+Some compost created from a community's recycled food waste is used to enrich community spaces such as parks, allotments, or gardens.
 Some communities sell the compost back to members to use in their own spaces.
 Or even distributed it for individual use free of charge.